 Colonial Williamsburg Independence Day Event

 Celebrate our independence in the place where it was born!
 You can do this one cheap (free) or expensive.
-Paid version ($85 per person) includes games and activities on the Virginia Lawn from 4-7 pm, buffet dinner at the Williamsburg Lodge, a Fife and Drums performance just at 7:45 pm.
-Fireworks begin at 9:30 pm.
+Their Fourth of July American Cook In from 4-6 pm (@$50 per adult, $20 per child) includes music, games and activities on the Virginia Lawn and buffet dinner at the Williamsburg Lodge.

 Events take place in Market Square.
 Click here for what you MUST see at Colonial Williamsburg!